conda-forge/conda-smithy/news/1968_rattler_build_support.rst

 **Added:**

-* Add support of rattler-build.
+* Add support for rattler-build and the new recipe format.

 **Changed:**